 Myth #4: It’s Difficult to Find Speech Therapy Providers

-GBS is proud to announce that we now provide Speech Therapy services at our West Long Branch clinic.
+GBS proudly provides Speech Therapy services at our West Long Branch clinic.
 Our team of licensed speech-language pathologists (SLPs) specialize in diagnosing and treating communication and swallowing disorders across all age groups, from infants to adults, in diverse settings such as clinics, schools, and hospitals.
 They offer customized treatment plans tailored to your individual needs following a comprehensive assessment.